jundalisay/spblist/content/en/research/socrates/simple-republic/book-7/chapter-4.md

 But why should we dispute about names when we have realities of such importance to consider?
 {{< /l >}}

-> *Superphysics Note: We can call Science as Physics, Opinion as Metaphysics, and their middle ground of Understanding as "Superphysics".
-In this way, Superphysics is clearer than Metaphysics, but less clear than Physics, and serves to connect both.
+{{< n n="We can call Science as Physics, Opinion as Metaphysics, and their middle ground of Understanding as 'Superphysics'.
+In this way, Superphysics is clearer than Metaphysics, but less clear than Physics, and serves to connect both." >}}

 {{< r a="Glaucon" >}}